-We agree with the exemptions proposed but we see further circumstances in which the reference to an exit scenario does not appear to be appropriate to us.
-The IASB should consider similar scope exemptions for situations in which a transaction is a priori impossible either due to legal restrictions or due to the absence of markets.
-In addition, we do not agree to assume an exit notion in an entry situation or when an exit transaction is not intended.
+We agree with the exemptions proposed but we would like to add others.

-Transaction a priori impossible:
+There are further circumstances existing in which the reference to an exit scenario does not appear to be appropriate to us.
+The IASB should consider similar scope exemptions for these.

 Fair value measurements are based on a hypothetical transaction.
-We understand from the ED - also in the context of measuring assets - that the intent of the entity regarding the transaction is not relevant for fair value measurements.
+We understand the ED - also in the context of measuring assets - that the intent of the entity regarding the transaction is not relevant for fair value measurements.
 We see circumstances in which a transaction is a priori impossible, even in a hypothetical view, and, therefore, the existence of both a transaction and a market is unimaginable.
-An example is a defense industry entity which has obtained plant and equipment or technical know-how from the state.
-In this case a fair value measurement of the assets should not be allowed since neither the sale of these assets is intended or possible nor does a market exist.
+An example is a defence industry entity which obtained plant and equipment or technical know-how from the state.
+In this case a fair value measurement of the assets should not be allowed since neither the sale of these assets nor the existence of a market are intended and possible.
 IAS 20.23 allows measuring those assets at fair value or at a nominal amount.
-Since the reference to a non-existing market is not appropriate, the Board should consider an exemption from the scope of the ED.
+Since the reference to a non existing market is not appropriate, the Board should consider a further exemption from the scope of the ED.